MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/java.md

 ---
 title: "Quickstart: Use Java to call the Bing Web Search REST API"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use this quickstart to send requests to the Bing Web Search REST API using Java, and receive a JSON response
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-web-search
 ms.topic: quickstart
-ms.date: 05/22/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
-ms.custom: seodec2018, seo-java-july2019, seo-java-august2019, seo-java-september2019
-#Customer intent: As a new developer, I want to make my first call to the Bing Web Search API and receive a response using Java.
 ---

 # Quickstart: Use Java to search the web with the Bing Web Search REST API, an Azure cognitive service